phaubertin/crittersjs/README.md

 `dist/` directory, and then opens your default web browser at the right address.
 This requires a local installation of Node.js for the server.

-If you prefer just starting the server, run the following instead:
+If you prefer only starting the server and then opening your web browser yourself, run the following command instead:

 ```
 npm run server